baselhusam/ClickML/README.md

 <br>

-We are here to support you on your machine learning journey.
+We are here to support you on your machine-learning journey.
 Feel free to reach out to us for any questions, feedback, or collaborations.

 <br>